mini-data-consulting/docs/docs/channels/Web/Web.md

 ### Angular

 For detailed instructions on integrating the Periscope Web SDK with Angular applications, please see the dedicated [Angular Integration Guide](./WebAngular.md).

+### React

+For detailed instructions on integrating the Periscope Web SDK with React applications, please see the dedicated [React Integration Guide](./WebReact.md).

 ## Methods